ChewKeanHo/license-cos/README.md

 A published commerical friendly open-source license for [(Holloway) Chew, Kean Ho](https://github.com/ChewKeanHo) product licensing purposes.
-This version adopted the
+This license was adopted from the
 [Open Source Initiative's Apache 2.0 License](https://opensource.org/license/apache-2-0)
 as its baseline and applied the following changes: